-We have incurred net losses since 1992, including net losses of approximately \$67.9 million in the nine months ended September 30, 2004 and \$48.5, \$59.6 and \$12.5 million during fiscal 2003, 2002 and 2001, respectively.
-As of September 30, 2004 our accumulated deficit was approximately \$277.5 million.
-The Company's consolidated financial statements for the year ended December 31, 2003 and the nine months ended September 30, 2004 have been prepared on a going-concern basis, expressing substantial doubt about the Company's ability to continue as a going concern as a result of recurring losses and negative cash flows.
+We have incurred net losses since 1992, including net losses of approximately \$1.9 million for three months ended March 31, 2005, \$70.0 million for the year ended December 31, 2004 and \$48.5, \$59.6 and \$12.6 million for fiscal 2003, 2002 and 2001, respectively.
+As of March 31, 2005 our accumulated deficit was approximately \$281.5 million.
+The Company's consolidated financial statements for the year ended December 31, 2004 and 2003 have been prepared on a going-concern basis, expressing substantial doubt about the Company's ability to continue as a going concern as a result of recurring losses and negative cash flows.
 Our future profitability will depend on several factors, including:

-- o the successful completion of the formulation development, clinical testing and acceptable regulatory review of our opioid abuse deterrent formulation technology (the "ADF Technology"); - the receipt of a notice of allowance and issued patent from the US Patent and Trademark Office ("PTO") for the material claims in our patent application relating to the ADF Technology; - the ADF Technology not infringing third-party patents or other intellectual property rights; - the completion of the development, commercial scale up and acceptable regulatory review of our opioid active pharmaceutical ingredient manufacturing process technology (the "Opioid Synthesis Technologies"); - o the receipt of approval from the U.S. Drug Enforcement Administration ("DEA") to import narcotic raw materials to be used in our development and manufacturing efforts; and - o the interest of qualified third parties in our ADF Technology and our Opioid Synthesis Technologies (collectively the "Technologies") and our ability to negotiate and execute commercially viable collaboration agreements with qualified third parties relating to the Technologies.
+- the successful completion of the formulation development, clinical testing and acceptable regulatory review of our AversionTM Technology; - the receipt of a notice of allowance and issued patent from the US Patent and Trademark Office ("PTO") for the material claims in our patent application relating to the AversionTM Technology; - the AversionTM Technology not infringing third-party patents or other intellectual property rights; - the completion of the development, commercial scale up and acceptable regulatory review of our opioid active pharmaceutical ingredient manufacturing process technology (the "Opioid Synthesis Technologies"); - the receipt of approval from the U.S. Drug Enforcement Administration ("DEA") to import narcotic raw materials to be used in our development and manufacturing efforts; and - the interest of qualified third parties in our AversionTM Technology and our Opioid Synthesis Technologies (collectively the "Technologies") and our ability to negotiate and execute commercially viable collaboration agreements with qualified third parties relating to the Technologies.